H20Zhang/H20Zhang.github.io/_pages/about.md

 My previous research interest includes:
 - Distributed query processing system that focous on solving complex relational/graph queries.
-- Algorithms for foundamental problems in graph, i.e., subgraph matching.
+- Distributed algorithms for foundamental problems in graph, i.e., subgraph matching.

 Currently, I am leading the development/research of next-generation AI accelerated data systems and the research of knowledge system at Huawei.